Scecina-STEM/Robotics/README.md

 The first thing you are going to do is create a <i>branch</i>.
 * Go to the top of the files apove.
 It should have something that says "# branches".
 Click it.
 * Press the big green button that says "New Branch"
-* The Branch name should be your first name only.
+* The Branch name should be your first name only (Capital First, like Anthony).
 Set source to main

 Next, you will need to create a codespace using that branch.
 * At the top of the page, press the + button, and click "New codespace".
+  * The Repo is Scecina-STEM/Robotics
   * Make sure that the branch is the one that you created.

 Creating that should open up a tab with the code editor.
 * Once you are in, you need to run a command to create a folder for yourself.